Level/abstract-level/README.md

 ### `iterator`

 An iterator allows one to lazily read a range of entries stored in the database.
+The entries will be sorted by keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) (in other words: byte order) which in short means key `'a'` comes before `'b'` and key `'10'` comes before `'2'`.

-It reads from a snapshot of the database, created at the time `db.iterator()` was called.
+An iterator reads from a snapshot of the database, created at the time `db.iterator()` was called.
 This means the iterator will not see the data of simultaneous write operations.
 Most but not all implementations can offer this guarantee, as indicated by `db.supports.snapshots`.

-Iterators can be consumed with [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) or by manually calling `iterator.next()` in succession.
-In the latter mode, `iterator.close()` must always be called.
-In contrast, finishing, throwing, breaking or returning from a `for await...of` loop automatically calls `iterator.close()`.
+Iterators can be consumed with [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) and `iterator.all()`, or by manually calling `iterator.next()` or `nextv()` in succession.
+In the latter case, `iterator.close()` must always be called.
+In contrast, finishing, throwing, breaking or returning from a `for await...of` loop automatically calls `iterator.close()`, as does `iterator.all()`.

 An iterator reaches its natural end in the following situations: